NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The broader of these principles is about Nix's architecture and a renewed commitment to layering.
 It is the opinion of the author and shepherds (?) that lying behind some process woes is architectural uncertainty
---- Flakes being relatively big and addressing many things at once made it a somewhat unavoidable magnet for controversy even if the process we wanted was perfectly followed.
+--- Flakes being relatively big and addressing many things at once made it a somewhat unavoidable magnet for controversy, even had the process we now propose been perfectly followed.

-Together this gives us a good "defense in depth": we enshrine a process which should keep tensions down, and we seek to avoid features/behavior which would tempt us by its scope to veer from that process the first place.
+Together this gives us a good "defense in depth": we enshrine a process which should keep tensions down, and we seek to avoid features/behaviors which would tempt us by their scope to veer from that process the first place.

 ## Conclusion